rbraband521/Sequelize-Model-Associations/Associations.md

 }
 ```

 One more change is necesasry to fully set up the relationship in the databse.
-Navigate to the /migrations folder and find the file that ends with `-create-course.js`.
-This would have been generated when you created the Course model.
+Navigate back to the `create-course.js` file in /migrations.
 In this file we need to change the object labeled userId so that it references the correct information.
 *****
 ###### This was a place where I personally got held up.
 I didn't even have a userId object in this file so when I was first testing my database I was receiving "column UserId does not exist in 'Courses'".
 Sounds straight forward, but it took me a while to troubleshoot and to understand how all the moving parts of the association work together.
 *****